smb374/my-async-rs/book/src/pre/single_future_handle.md

-Since the compiler will generate any `async fn` functions as `Future` objects, the generic type will be a hurdle to program, allocating these `Future` objects as boxed trait objects is more sensable and easier to program.
+Since the compiler will generate any `async fn` functions as `Future` objects, the generic type will be a hurdle to program, allocating these `Future` objects as boxed trait objects is more sensible and easier to program.

 First we define a `BoxedLocal<T>` type alias and `BoxedFuture` type:

 ```rust ,noplaypen
 type BoxedLocal<T> = Pin<Box<dyn Future<Output = T> + 'static>>;